 Where allowed for in the CFI Rule, a project may be eligible to report more frequently than every six months.
 In these cases, the initial audit must cover a period of at least six months and must be submitted with the final report covering the six month period.

 The exceptions to this are the Carbon Farming Initiative (CFI) projects that were registered before the Emissions Reduction Fund came into effect and had previously submitted an audit report.
 These projects will be required to submit a minimum of three additional audits at subsequent audit scope during the crediting period.

 The number of scheduled audits will depend on the project size in terms of the average annual abatement expected to be generated.
 All projects will be required to submit an initial audit report, and depending on the amount of expected carbon abatement, projects will be required to submit two, three or five subsequent audit reports.

 There are three types of unscheduled audits:

-Subsequent audit reports must provide assurance that in all material respects, the project report(s) for the periods of time covered by the audit has been prepared in accordance with section 76 of the CFI Act.
-Where information regarding changes to a project’s compliance with eligibility or monitoring requirements has been notified with a project report, or with a previous unaudited project report, the scope of the subsequent audit will be increased to review those eligibility factors, although will not extend to reviewing previously assured eligibility criteria.
+Subsequent audit reports must provide assurance that in all material respects, the offsets report(s) for the periods of time covered by the audit has been prepared in accordance with section 76 of the CFI Act.
+Where information regarding changes to a project’s compliance with eligibility or monitoring requirements has been notified with a offsets report, or with a previous unaudited offsets report, the scope of the subsequent audit will be increased to review those eligibility factors, although will not extend to reviewing previously assured eligibility criteria.

 As circumstances may change over time, the Clean Energy Regulator expects any subsequent audits of a registered project to consider whether that project continues to meet the method requirements and continues to be carried out in accordance with the section 27 declaration (see section 27 of the CFI Act).